raktim00/Vehicle_Owner_Info_App_using_Flutter_Python_MongoDB/README.md

 - Then Flask is doing the query on MongoDB database using the Vehical Number found.
 Finally it's returning the MongoDB output to the Mobile App.
 - Lastly Mobile App is showing us the details.

+### To see the video demonstration follow the link : https://youtu.be/moW0f4wmNpk

 ## The Architecture of VehicalInfo Application Look like :
 ![VehicalInfo_Architecture](VehicalInfo_Architecture.jpg)